Indicator: Ecological Integrity

 Description

 Ecological integrity reflects the overall health and resilience of an ecosystem by evaluating its structure, species composition, and ecological functions.
-It is measured using proxies such as human disturbance, habitat connectivity, and the presence of indicator species to assess ecosystem health.
+Ecological integrity is measured using proxies such as habitat intactness, habitat connectivity, and the presence of indicator species.

 Unit